KusumaKrish15/Comic-Book.DB/docs/tutorials/dev-env.md

 <mark>Adapted from the _To-Do Service API: before you start a tutorial_ article. </mark>

-These are the steps you must do before you can run the tutorials for the **Comic Database service**.
+These are the steps you must do before you can run the tutorials for the **Comic database service**.

 Expect this preparation to take about 20 minutes to complete.

 ## Step 1: Preparing for the tutorials

-The following instructions describe how to prepare for running the tutorials on Windows.
+The following instructions describe how to prepare for running the tutorials on Windows and MacOS.
-For information about how to prepare MacOS for the tutorials, visit the [MacOS installation guide](macos-installation).

 ### To complete the tutorials in this section, you need the following: